Deborah Roth, Founder and Managing Director

 Mary Anne Holliday

 Artist Mary Anne Holliday studied Graphic Design at the University of Reading in England.
 She performed with The Moodies — a group started while she was a student — in England and Europe for several years.
 She moved to the United States, studied dance and voice, and danced professionally for the next ten years.
 Returning to the visual arts and her own painting career, she taught art at museum schools, grade schools, and in her own studio.
-She brought her talent in voice and dance to the role of Roza in Habitat — one of the three segments of 4thU Artivists’ spring 2017 production Body of Women — and to the ensemble production Women of New York, a comedic play written by fellow Advisory Council member Ege Maltepe.
+She brought her talent in voice and dance to the role of Roza in Habitat — one of the three segments of 4thU Artivists’ spring 2017 production Body of Women — and to the ensemble production Women of New York, a comedy written by Turkish playwright Ege Maltepe.

 Choreographer Melissa Riker is Artistic Director of Kinesis Project dance theatre, an NYC out-door, large-scale dance company.
 Her layered works for corporate and individual clients integrate her training as a classical dancer, martial artist, theatre choreographer and aerial performer.
 Ms. Riker is a 2016 and 2017 CUNY Dance Initiative Resident, an Artist in Residence at Nord Anglia International School in the East Village, and 2015 LMCC Community Arts Fund grantee.
 In addition to her contributions to 4thU Artivists, Riker is also the founding producer of Women in Motion, an organization dedicated to forwarding, celebrating and producing female choreographers.